 Prof Ramage is a Consultant Physician in Gastroenterology and Hepatology, and lead clinician for the Neuroendocrine Tumour Service at King’s College Hospital NHS Foundation Trust.

-The project will study the NETs that were identified in the Colorectal NET and the Bowel Cancer Screening Programme (BCSP).
-The aim is to understand how these were identified, how they were investigated and how they were treated.
+The project studied the NETs that were identified in the Colorectal NET and the Bowel Cancer Screening Programme (BCSP).
+The aim was to understand how these were identified, how they were investigated and how they were treated.

 The Bowel Cancer screening programme has screened 1 million people using faecal occult blood (FOB -blood in the stool) testing and 17,500 colonoscopies have been performed.
 Overall, 7.8% ( women) and 11.6% (men) of the colonoscopies detected a colorectal (CR) cancer.
 However the data regarding the NET tumours that were identified has not been analysed.